Disclosure: This page contains affiliate links. If you purchase through our links, we may earn a commission at no extra cost to you. Learn more.

 Suction2000Pa

-Water tank180ml electronic water tank with flow control
+Water tank180ml electronic water tank with precision flow control

 Dustbin460ml